Thinking About Dying Doesn’t Have to Be Morbid

 I called it Life in a Hospice, because this is what it was about – the living before the dying.

-A few days ago, I watched a TV interview with Sir Ian McKellen, who always struck me as a very thoughtful man.
+Last year, I watched a TV interview with Sir Ian McKellen, who always struck me as a very thoughtful man.
 I also have a soft spot for him as he wrote a terrific Foreword for my book about people with AIDS.

 Himself in his 80s, he said he did think about death quite often and had even planned his own funeral.
-(And noted that he thought it sounded like such a good occasion, he wondered if he could plan an early dress rehearsal so he could attend).
+(And noted that he thought it sounded like such a good occasion, he wondered if he could plan an early dress rehearsal so he could attend.)

 He surmised that old people thought about death a lot, because it was a form of preparation.
 When the time actually came, it probably helped them to feel that they are ready.